 Habitat/attractors hung from the surface is another option to achieve placement far above the lake bottom.
 Drawbacks to the fisherman may be ropes, chains and anchor lines to contend with, but the fish don't mind the snags.
 This approach leaves no solid object on the lake floor for fish to hide around, which has always been utilized by fish in our studies.
 Floats, buoys and guide lines can all be used to keep habitat products hanging down in the water column although often, changing water conditions dictate their long term survival and overall effectiveness.

 Oil rigs are a perfect example of how numerous forms of life can flourish along a vertical plane of habitat.
 Some species prefer the deep all or most of the time, while others stay near the surface for their preferred meal of choice.
 Aquatic plants grow predominately vertical.
-An object standing four or five feet tall in 20 feet of water, is a bit short to be most beneficial to create habitat for the fish, but more of an attractor.
+An object standing four or five feet tall in 20 feet of water, can be a bit short to be the most beneficial to create preferred habitat for the fish.

 In lakes, reservoirs and water bodies with larger rock, it's almost impossible to control how an object lands once submerged.
 Stacks of pallets and bundles of trees can simply roll over in a ball and loose much of the potential fish holding cover within, sometimes simply landing on an uneven lake bottom.
 Although surface area remains, the vertical element has been diminished along with taller fish holding options.
 Leaning or falling over still adds the important surface area, but measurably decreases the efficiency of it's intended use.
 When possible, habitat should extend a minimum of two thirds of the depth.